bign86/bign86.github.io/content/posts/2024-04-11-erp_models_review.md

 slug: notes-equity-risk-premium-review-models
 ---

+_Paper_: "The Equity Risk Premium: A Review of Models", F. Duarte and C. Rosa, Federal Reserve Bank, Staff Reports, no. 714, 2015

 The paper combines 20 Equity Risk Premium models used in literature and industry, and averages them to infer the ERP.

 ## Equity Risk Premium